privateprep/coding-space-website/src/pages/blog/2022-04-27-8-goofy-programming-languages.md

       [Chicken](https://en.wikipedia.org/wiki/Chicken_(Scheme_implementation)#:~:text=Chicken%20(stylized%20as%20CHICKEN)%20is,many%20extensions%20to%20the%20standard.) is a programming language consisting of only one word: chicken.
 It was created by Swedish programmer Torbjörn Söderstedt, who was inspired to create it after reading Doug Zongker’s parody of incomprehensible scientific papers.
 Here is the [paper](https://isotropic.org/papers/chicken.pdf) that inspired the language, and check out the image to the right for, believe it or not, an excerpt from the “Hello World” code.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+    textColor: "#264548"
+    bgColor: "#faf6ee"
+    image:
+      image: /img/ook.png
+      alt: Ook!
+    mediaPosition: right
+    mdContent: >-
+      ## OOK!

+      [Ook!](https://www.dangermouse.net/esoteric/ook.html) was created by serial esoteric language developer David Morgan-Mar, and it involves three words: "Ook.", "Ook?" and "Ook!".
+In developing Ook!, Morgan-Mar was attempting to create a programming language "writable and readable by orangutans".
+Yeah, we didn’t believe it when we heard it the first time either.
 tags: []
 ---
 Have you ever wondered how programming languages come to life?
 Most functional languages, like the ones we teach at The Coding Space, began as solutions to coding problems.
 But sometimes, a programming language creator doesn’t want to inhabit such a utilitarian mindset — they want to express their creativity, inject some humor into their work, or show off their niche trivia knowledge.